 - Lower Filberg Parking Lot: Use the 5th Street Bridge priority vehicle lane on Anderton Avenue along with local traffic, transit, and emergency vehicles

-Bridge construction will start in mid-April 2021 and will continue for approximately six months.
-The timing and length of the work will be informed by seasonal weather, regulatory requirements, and minimizing impacts to the public.
+Bridge construction began in mid-April 2021.
+Work is expected to be completed in early January 2022.
+The timing and length of the work is informed by seasonal weather, regulatory requirements, and minimizing impacts to the public.
 Labour shortages have also impacted the overall project schedule.

 |Outcome||A rehabilitated crossing with extended service life, with full utilization of the grant.|